Nicholas-Swift/HotspotTexturingPluginMaya/README.md

 Before proceeding with the installation, ensure that Maya is closed.

 ### Step 2: Copy the Plugin Folder
+1. Download this repo as a zip file, and unzip.
-1. Locate the `hotspot_texturing` folder included with this repository.
+2. Locate the `hotspot_texturing` folder that contains the `.py` files.
-2. Copy the folder.
+3. Copy the folder.
-3. Paste it into the following directory on your computer:
+4. Paste it into the following directory on your computer:
    - **Windows**: `C:\Users\<yourusername>\Documents\maya\2025\scripts`
    - **Mac**: `/Users/<yourusername>/Library/Preferences/Autodesk/maya/2025/scripts`